DiegoPatcheco/Stori-QA-Automation-Challenge/README.md

 # Stori-QA-Automation-Challenge
-Automation challenge written in Python using Selenium framework for purposes of skills demonstration.
+Automation challenge written in Python using Selenium framework with Unittest for purposes of skills demonstration.

 ### Prerequisites
 * **Python 3.7.4** installed